 There is some serious money to be made on Youtube if your kiddo isn’t camera shy.

-If you are interested in taking this route, check out Tim Schmoyer’s channel.
-It’s called Video Creators and he gives amazing advice about starting, growing and maintaining a channel.
+If you are interested in taking this route, check out the Think Media channel.
+They give some amazing advice about starting, growing and maintaining a channel.